viperleed/viperleed/doc/content/calc/files/output/fdoptimizationbeams.rst

 curves are drawn for every beam, showing theoretical curves at every data point tested during optimization, as well as the experimental data.

-The file format is generally equivalent to the one of the :ref:`Rfactor_plots.pdf<Rfactorplots>`  files.
-Appearance of the |IV|
-plots can be modified with the :ref:`PLOT_COLORS_RFACTOR` parameter.
-|R factor|\ s are between the *best* theoretical dataset
-(marked by the thicker line) and the experimental data.
+The file format is generally equivalent to the one of the :ref:`Rfactorplots` files.
+Appearance of the |IV| plots can be modified with the :ref:`PLOT_IV` parameter. |R factor|\ s are between the *best* theoretical dataset (marked by the thicker line) and the experimental data.